TheRealSpock/TheRealSpock/README.md

-### The Real Mr. Spock, lost on earth and data science for space
+### TheRealSpock, lost on earth and data science for space

 - 👋 Here is TheRealSpock and I crashed here on Earth.
 I no longer have contact with my crew.
 That's why I'm looking for earthlings who can build a spaceship and want to travel with me back to my home planet Vulcan.
 Importantly, we need enough space in the starship for a sustainable organic coffee and sugar beet plantation, as well as space for cows to be kept in a species-appropriate manner.
 So there is room for everything to produce good coffee!
 Afterwards we can continue exploring the universe together on space missions!
 - 👀 I’m interested in data science and web development.